Your adventure starts today, close to Liverpool (or optionally, Glasgow)

 A great familiarisation course with expert Land Rover instructors using new factory Land Rover Defenders on a challenging training zone.
 An exciting way to start your adventure.

-If you are lucky you may spot an Osprey fishing for Trout in the loch and visitors often see Red Squirrels and Fallow Deer when driving.
+If you are lucky you may spot an Osprey fishing for Trout in the loch and visitors often see Red Squirrels and Fallow Deer.

-Today, you will take the main highland route North via the Cairngorms National Park or Loch Ness,to Inverness and cross the Moray Firth.
+Today, our Land Rover Tours take in the main highland route North via the Cairngorms National Park or Loch Ness, to Inverness, and accross the Moray Firth.
 Your final destination today is the Black Isle, and remote coastal village of Cromarty.

 Your route transits the Ciarngorms, with stunning scenery, lochs, and a stop in the lovely riverside city of Inverness, before crossing the Moray.